wuisabel-gif/Blue_Horizon/README.md

 Although developed around an autonomous underwater vehicle, the same approach applies to drones, race cars, and other robotic systems that depend on reliable attitude estimation.

-Blue Horizon answers one practical question:

-> Is the AUV body attitude physically reasonable right now?

-It starts as an offline CSV analyzer.
-Feed it exported IMU and estimator attitude data, and it will flag excessive roll, excessive pitch, abnormal yaw rate, and disagreement between raw IMU attitude and the GTSAM/state-estimator attitude.

 ## What It Can Do

 Given this CSV: